rkh/sinatra-advanced-routes/README.md

     # Unfortunatly first_route will catch all the requests other_route would
     # have gotten, since it has been defined first.
 But wait, we can fix this!
     other_route.promote

+Route inspection:

+    require "some_sinatra_app"

+    SomeSinatraApp.each_route do |route|
+      puts "-"*20
+      puts route.app.name   # "SomeSinatraApp"
+      puts route.path       # that's the path given as argument to get and akin puts route.verb       # get / head / post / put / delete
+      puts route.file       # "some_sinatra_app.rb" or something
+      puts route.line       # the line number of the get/post/... statement puts route.pattern    # that's the pattern internally used by puts route.keys       # keys given when route was defined puts route.conditions # conditions given when route was defined puts route.block      # the route's closure
+    end

+Some of that fields (like conditions or pattern) can be changed (will take effect on the routing).

 Usage with Sinatra::Base
 ------------------------